 #6 You’re Not Cleaning Your Tongue

 When was the last time you cleaned your tongue?
 If you can’t remember, it’s probably been too long.
 Contrary to popular belief, your tongue is not a self-cleaning organ.
 In fact, bacteria and food particles can easily build up on your tongue, leading to bad breath and other health problems.
-And this mistake is usually people may have while brushing their teeth.
+And this mistake is usually what people may have while brushing their teeth.

 Luckily, cleaning your tongue is a quick and easy process that only requires a few minutes of your time.
 Follow these simple tips to clean your tongue and keep your mouth healthy!

 A tongue scraper is the best way to clean your tongue.
 It’s simple to use and it removes bacteria and food particles quickly and easily.